FlagOpen/FlagGems/README.md

 ## Introduction

 FlagGems is a high-performance general operator library implemented in [OpenAI Triton](https://github.com/openai/triton).
-It builds on a collection of backend neutral kernels that aims to accelerate LLM training and inference across a diverse set of platforms.
+It builds on a collection of backend neutral kernels that aims to accelerate LLM training and inference across diverse hardware platforms.

 By registering with the ATen backend of PyTorch, FlagGems facilitates a seamless transition, allowing model developers to switch to Triton without changing the low level APIs.
 Users can still use their familiar Pytorch APIs as usual and benefit from new hardware acceleration technologies.
 For kernel developers, the Triton language offers readability, user-friendliness and performance comparable to CUDA.
 This convenience allows developers to engage in the development of FlagGems with minimal learning investment.